 When the loan requires a company to comply with certain loan covenants, a review vs. audit discussion is probably needed.
 Businesses often use a review as a stepping stone to reduce the challenges of a first-year audit.

 The audit is the most thorough assurance service, requiring considerably more effort on the CPA’s part — and yours, as you’ll field more information requests.

 In an audit, a CPA is required to obtain evidence through inquiry with appropriate personnel, physical inspection, verification and substantive testing procedures.
-A CPA also will examine supporting or source documents, send third-party confirmations to confirm the balances and legal matters, and perform analytical and other procedures.
+A CPA or auditor also will examine supporting or source documents, send third-party confirmations to confirm the balances and legal matters, and perform analytical and other procedures.

 Auditors want to be sure your financial statements are free from material error or fraud.
 Audits are generally required if you are:

 - Planning a major financing;

 - Looking for extended credit from major suppliers;